KevinLiao2017/XeroAddBankAccount/README.md

 Instruction to run the project XeroAutomation

-1. Launch the project by double clicking on file: XeroAutomation.csproj
+1. Launch the project by double clicking on file: XeroAutomation.sln
 2. Once project opens up in Visual Studio, open file: Driver.cs in XeroAutomation project -> HelperMethods folder
 3. Update the directory to real folder directory path where chromedriver.exe exits in your machine for line: Instance = new ChromeDriver(@"C:\AutomatedTests\XERO\XeroAutomation");
 4. Open AddBankAccout.cs file from XeroTests project